 Introducing solid foods to your baby’s diet is an exciting time for many parents.
 But with that also comes some worries about potential food allergies.
 Some foods are a higher risk for allergies than others.
-Peanuts, fish and eggs are some of the more common culprits.
+Peanuts, milk and eggs are some of the more common culprits.

 Before starting medical school, I remember being told by relatives that we should avoid nuts and other common allergens until a baby is one year of age, but is this really true?